pscally1005/pscally1005.github.io/_posts/draft/2025-12-05-low-carb-pb-cookies.markdown

 Instructions:
 - Preheat your oven to 350F, and line a large cookie sheet with parchment paper

-- Mix together the nut butter, sweetener, egg, vanilla, and baking soda until just combined
+- Mix together the nut butter, sweetener, egg, vanilla, and baking soda until just combined with a <a href='https://amzn.to/43FEbwe'>silicone spatula</a>

 - Note that my peanut butter is salted.
 If yours is unsalted, add 1/2 tsp (3 g) of salt to the dough